-WHAT ARE SLAT FEEDERS?
+WHAT ARE STEEP FEEDERS?

 A few years ago, TAD expanded its product range, mainly based on vibration, with other electromechanical elements such as slat feeders, which complement its wide range of possibilities for feeding parts in any production process.